abhishek25kumar/M2-EmbSys/Project/1_Requirements/README.md

     * ATmega8 microcontroller contains 8 Kb Flash system memory around 10,000 times it can be write or erased.
     * It has 512 bytes of EEPROM and it can perform write or erase operation 100,000 times.
     * It also has 1 Kb internal Static RAM.

+  **Arduino UNO** : Arduino is an open-source electronics platform based on easy-to-use hardware and software.
+Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.

 3. **LCD** : This will be used to display the data.
 This is a type of flat panel display which uses liquid crystals in its primary form of operation.
 4. **TRIAC** :  TRIAC is triggered into conduction in both directions by a gate signal like that of an SCR.
 TRIACs were designed to provide a means for the development of improved AC power controls.